 As a director, Cara collaborated with Susan DiLallo, Peter Mills, and Stephen Weiner on the creation of Iron Curtain, an original musical which received the 2006 Innovative Theatre Award for “Outstanding Production of a Musical,” and for which she also received an “Outstanding Director” IT Award nomination.
-She subsequently directed Iron Curtain at the O’Neill Theatre Center, at NAMT's 2009 Festival of New Musicals, and in its 2011 critically-acclaimed Off-Broadway premiere.
+She directed Iron Curtain at the O’Neill Theatre Center (2008), at NAMT's 2009 Festival of New Musicals, and in its 2011 critically-acclaimed Off-Broadway premiere.

 Also through Prospect, Cara has collaborated with many other emerging and established writers on readings, workshops, and productions of new work, including Michele Brourman, Sheilah Rae, and Thomas Edward West on I Married Wyatt Earp, Susan DiLallo and Stephen Weiner on Once Upon a Time in New Jersey, Michael Cooper and Hyeyoung Kim on Sunfish, and Randy Courts and Mark St. Germain on The Book of the Dun Cow.
-She has a passion for re-interpreting classic stories and has directed adaptations of The House of Bernarda Alba, Purcell's DIDO (& Aeneas), Danton’s Death, Twelfth Night, Everyman, and others.
+She has a passion for re-interpreting classic works and has directed adaptations of The House of Bernarda Alba, Purcell's DIDO (& Aeneas), Danton’s Death, Twelfth Night, Everyman, and others.

+Cara has served as a Visiting Artist / Lecturer at Princeton University's Lewis Center for the Arts, and has taught Master Classes for the American Theatre Wing's Springboard Program.
 She is a member of the Stage Directors and Choreographers Society, the League of Professional Theatre Women, the Lincoln Center Directors Lab, and is a Trustee of the Princeton Triangle Club.